enpage/enpage/packages/template-example/README.md

 ## `enpage.config.js` configuration file

 > **Note**
 > this file is optional.
-If you don't need any datasources, you can remove it.
+If you don't need to use datasources or attributes, you can remove it.

-The `enpage.config.js` file is used to declare variuous template settings like `datasources`, etc.
+The `enpage.config.js` file is used to declare `datasources` and `attributes` for your template.

 ### Datasource(s)